The Pirate Code 2.0

 Is it a rallying cry you can use internally, is it clear to everyone?

 In tough times, will you find it it motivating?
-Does it make you excited?
+Does it excite you?

-And finally, figure out what happens if people break the code (think round of drinks, rather than the dungeons)
+And finally, figure out what happens if people break the code (how would your team walk the plank?)